EmmyAnieDev/Learn-Laravel/README.md

 -   To create an Anonymous blade components, run this command: ====>> php artisan make:component from.button --view (This type of component don't have Class, they only have View.)

 -   To create an two words blade components, run this command: ====>> php artisan make:component From/FormSelect

+-   To pass data to a component, first create a property in the component's class.